Gordon999/Pi_Videoer/README.md

 # Pi_Videoer

-A python script to capture images either triggered by motion or timelapse.
+A python script to capture images triggered by motion .
 Uses Raspberry OS BULLSEYE and libcamera-vid / still.
-It can capture either videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files, or still photos at full resolution.
+It can capture videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files.

-lt has some editing facilities, delete individual frames or delete all frames to end of video.
+lt has some editing facilities, delete individual frames or delete all frames from start or to end of video.

-Pi4 recommended, which may need a fan for cooling due to high use of cpu.
+Pi4 recommended.

 ## Screenshot